iforce2d/weenyPRU/README.md

 Unlike Remora, this firmware is not conveniently configurable by SD card, so all modifications will need to be changed in the source code.

-Tested on Raspberry Pi 3B, 3B+, 4B and ZeroW with 4.19.71 PREEMPT, LinuxCNC 2.8.4
+Tested on Raspberry Pi 3B, 3B+, 4B and ZeroW with 4.19.71 PREEMPT_RT, LinuxCNC 2.8.4

+Tested on Raspberry 4B with 6.6.44 PREEMPT_RT, LinuxCNC 2.9.3 (see setupStepsPi4.txt)

 <br>